In this article

 1. Revenue vs. Expenses: Start by comparing total revenue to total expenses.
 Are you spending more than you’re earning?

-2. Identifying Key Ratios: Calculate ratios like the expense ratio (total expenses divided by total revenue) to understand what percentage of income is being consumed by expenses.
+2. Identifying key ratios: Calculate ratios like the expense ratio (total expenses divided by total revenue) to understand what percentage of income is being consumed by expenses.

-3. Monitor Changes: Compare expenses over different periods to highlight trends, such as rising costs in specific areas.
+3. Monitor changes: Compare expenses over different periods to highlight trends, such as rising costs in specific areas.

 What Metrics Should You Focus On When Analyzing Expenses?